Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Full combat Advantage & Condition Tracking, per core rules.

-- Inventory: Full Encumbrance Management system, with automatic Overencumbrance modifiers (-move/agi), and Container & Vehicle Management section.
+- Inventory: Full Encumbrance Management system, with automatic Overencumbrance modifiers (-move/agi), and Container & Vehicle Management section (TEW compatible) .

-- Full Roll integration for Critical / Oops / Miscast & Wrath of the God, with clicky buttons in the roll template output.
+- Full Roll integration for Critical / Oops / Mutations (TEW extended tables) / Miscast & Wrath of the God, with clicky buttons in the roll template output.

 - Custom NPC tab, on sheet area to quickly add NPC for GM and players alike.
 Not meant to replace a full character sheet, but handy for quick trash mob types.
 The idea is to make a full char sheet for the "boss" and to have his henchmen as Custom NPC's on the NPC tab.